jjcxdev/chambersmediaserver/jellyfin-library.md

 - S05E12 Commissions and Fees
 - S05E13 The Phantom

+**Season 6**
+- S06E01 The Doorway (1)
+- S06E02 The Doorway (2)
+- S06E03 Collaborators
+- S06E04 To Have and to Hold
+- S06E05 The Flood
+- S06E06 For Immediate Release
+- S06E07 Man With a Plan
+- S06E08 The Crash
+- S06E09 The Better Half
+- S06E10 A Tale of Two Cities
+- S06E11 Favors
+- S06E12 The Quality of Mercy
+- S06E13 In Care Of

+**Season 7**
+- S07E01 Time Zones
+- S07E02 A Day's Work
+- S07E03 Field Trip
+- S07E04 The Monolith
+- S07E05 The Runaways
+- S07E06 The Strategy
+- S07E07 Waterloo
+- S07E08 Severance
+- S07E09 New Business
+- S07E10 The Forecast
+- S07E11 Time & Life
+- S07E12 Lost Horizon
+- S07E13 The Milk and Honey Route
+- S07E14 Person to Person

 ### Match of the Day (1964)

 **Season 2025**
+- S2025E00 Match of the Day
+- S2025E00 Match of the Day
 - S2025E00 Match of the Day
 - S2025E00 Match of the Day
 - S2025E00 Match of the Day